-Real estate carries the largest property-loss tail of any industry. a single weather event can exhaust a year of EBITDA.
+Real estate carries the largest property-loss tail of any industry — a single weather event can exhaust a year of EBITDA.
 Beyond the building itself, every tenant relationship, every rental application, every common-area incident creates liability exposure.
 The line that surprises owners is fair-housing / discrimination claims.
 They're routinely underinsured.

-The lines ARIA recommends for a well-structured coverage in this industry, in the order they typically attach.
+The lines ARIA recommends for a well-structured coverage stack in this industry, in the order they typically attach.

 A Category-3 hurricane makes landfall, causing wind, storm-surge, and subsequent water damage to a 240-unit garden apartment complex.
 Direct damage estimated $14M; loss-of-rents during 9-month rebuild estimated $3.8M.